Creative Writing Summer School 2017

 Seminars will involve writing exercises, group discussion, and the development of a portfolio of creative writing.

-Each seminar has two two-hour meetings per week, and classes will usually contain no more than 12 students.
+Each seminar has two two-hour meetings per week.
+Classes typically contain no more than 14 students.

 The programme provides a minimum of 46.5 contact hours, comprising: